-Accurate drawings of various species of waterfowl; puffin, coots, duck, geese, loons, terns, swans and other birds that live in and around the water.
+Accurate drawings of various species of waterfowl; puffin, coots, geese, loons, terns, swans and other birds that live in and around the water.
 All illustrations are hand drawn and expertly rendered.
 Most illustrations are available in both line art and full color.
 High quality prints made on acid-free archival paper are available of all drawings in the gallery.
 If you do not see the waterfowl bird you're looking for please contact the artist to make a suggestion.
 Custom illustrations of specific frogs can be ordered as well.
 For more information and pricing please call 1 (800) 913-7906 or send an email to the artist.
 Most drawings shown are available in both B&W line art versions and color.
 For penguins click here.

 The illustrations are also available for stock art illustration.

 The birds that compromise the group waterfowl are amazing.
-From the ducks and geese to the puffins and penguins, this is an astonishingly diverse family.
+From the grebes and geese to the puffins and penguins, this is an astonishingly diverse family.
 Some of these bird illustrations were commissioned for Laura Erickson's book 101 Ways to Help Birds.
 But otherwise, most of these images were created simply because I love birds and the endearing ones that seem more attached to the water than to the air.
 In some cases, like the penguin, they have completely forsaken the air and call the land and water their home.
 I try to add a duck or geese, or other waterfowl bird every few weeks.
 If you have a special request for a particular bird to be added please send me an email.

 Waterfowl are birds that, as the name implies, spend much of their time in and around water.
 These birds normally live near water such as ponds, lakes, coastal areas, streams or marshes.
 They move with the seasons flying south in the winter and north in the summer.
 Many species are from the order Anseriformes, which has several members of the family Anatidae, such as includes ducks, geese, and swans.
 Many of these birds are hunted for sport, and are called "wildfowl."
 There often is an uneasy alliance between environmentalist who wish to preserve and protect the species and the people who enjoying hunt birds for sport.
 Oftentimes, the two groups are able to work together to preserve land where these birds inhabit that might otherwise be developed.
 The smallest waterfowl on earth is the Cotton Pygmy Goose and the largest the swan.
 Most waterfowl will migrate across the continent along four major routes - the Atlantic, Mississippi, Central and Pacific Flyways.